per-gron/shuriken/src/rs/README.md

 auto user_with_reversed_username = reverse_username(user);
 ```

-Because it is very common to plumb several Publisher operators together, rs offers a `Pipe` operator:
+Because it is very common to plumb several Publisher operators together, rs has a `Pipe` helper function:

 ```cpp
 // This does the same as the code above